 “We are pleased for the Irvin family and consider it an honor as a firm to represent them in a third trial.”

 The ruling will not affect any other cases because Rayburn passed the board examinations for recertification last yea and had testified in only those two cases, said Ted Mayor, an attorney for Merck.
 He is considered certified as of October 2006, when he took the test, said Kent Jerrell, a spokesman for Merck’s Vioxx cases.

 “Twice before, plaintiffs have tried to persuade a jury that Merck had something to do with Mr. Irvin’s event.
 And we’ll be ready to demonstrate a third time that Vioxx was not involved in his event, that he had abundant other risk factors which explain his death.”

 The plaintiff’s strategy outline and agenda that Merck will be able to use discusses that various scientific issues in Vioxx cases, notes which attorneys are working for each topic, and discusses their respective objectives with potential witnesses, Fallons ruling said.

 He said those documents were given to Scientific Evidence, an expert witness consulting and brokerage firm hired by the plaintiffs.
 The firm turned them over to two expert witnesses.
-When Merck asked for those witnesses’ reports and for copies of the material they had considered, Scientific Evidence included the strategy outline_, which had "confidential Attorney Work Product" watermarked on ever page_among those materials.
+When Merck asked for those witnesses’ reports and for copies of the material they had considered, Scientific Evidence included the strategy outline, which had “confidential Attorney Work Product” watermarked on every page, among those materials.

 The plaintiffs’ plain would ordinarily meet standards for confidentiality and was provided by mistake, Fallon wrote.